This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 You don’t need to stay at a campsite, although we would advise you to do so for your first night.
 Once you’re a bit more familiar with the motorhome, why not venture out, find a beautiful spot with amazing views and enjoy some peace and quiet?

-Be mindful that there are rules and laws in all countries regarding wild camping, our wild camping guides have lots of useful advice to help you wild camp safely and within the law, whether you motorhome travel in continental Europe, Scotland, Wales or England.
+Our wild camping guides have lots of useful advice to help you wild camp safely and within the law, whether you travel in a motorhome in continental Europe, England, Northern Ireland, Scotland or Wales.

 Motorhome Cooking and Meals

 You do need to be organised with just two or three rings and maybe a small oven.
-Focus on making one-pot dishes or get a small portable gas (most sites won’t allow charcoal) BBQ like this one to cook outside – advisable for smelly foods or when frying.
-No one likes a motorhome that smells of cooked breakfast for days!
+Focus on making one-pot dishes or get a small portable gas BBQ like this one to cook outside, as most sites won’t allow charcoal.

 The Camper Cookbook